eroc123/notes/Rebound impact.md

 If we drop a perfectly bouncy ball on to a hard surface, it should rebound to almost the original height

-K.E. just before the impact would be equal to the final K.E. if it is a perfect [[Types of collision|elastic collision]]
+K.E. just before the impact would be equal to the final K.E. if it is a perfect [elastic collision](Types%20of%20collision.md)

 For a dropped ball, we just use our normal SUVAT equations